This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 The food covered a wide range of cuisines, but I stuck with local takes on meat, having a bifana as well as a cachorro.

-Cascais might only have a couple of decent beer bars, but they are both nice places to check out if you are there on a day trip.
+Cascais might only have a few decent beer bars, but they are nice places to check out if you are there on a day trip or are vacationing in the town.
 The scene will only continue to grow as craft beer becomes more popular in Portugal.
-In fact, since my visit, a new brewery called Deck Beer Lab has opened up.
-Cascais is a nice town to walk around anyway, so it makes for a good day out from Lisbon, which has plenty of good craft beer of its own.
+Cascais is a nice town to walk around, so it makes for a good day out from Lisbon, which has plenty of good craft beer of its own.